88Mangos/Jobz/README.md

 For complete third-party license texts and copyright notices, please consult [`ACKNOWLEDGEMENTS.md`](ACKNOWLEDGEMENTS.md) or open the **About & Licenses** view directly in the application.

+## AI Disclosure
+I don't know a lick of Swift.
+Sorry [SwiftCoderJoe](https://github.com/SwiftCoderJoe).
+In case the clearly vibecoded README hasn't made it obvious yet, this entire app is coded with Gemini + Antigravity, and the icons were also AI-generated.